miyakogi/vim-mccabepy/README.md

 ### Reporting results

-By default, results will be reported in the quickfix window.
-If quickfix window is not opened, it will be automatically opened.
+By default, results will be reported in the location-list window.
+If location-list window is not opened, it will be automatically opened.
 This action can be changed by using `g:mccabepy_qfix_command` option.
-For example, if you are [Unite](https://github.com/Shougo/unite.vim) user and you want to use `Unite quickfix` window, add the following lines in your vimrc.
+For example, if you are [Unite](https://github.com/Shougo/unite.vim) user and you want to use `Unite location-list` window, add the following lines in your vimrc.
 Then, the results will be reported in Unite window.

-	let g:mccabepy_qfix_command = 'Unite quickfix -no-quit -buffer-name=quickfix'
+	let g:mccabepy_qfix_command = 'Unite location-list -no-quit -buffer-name=mccabepy'

 ##### Close result window automatically

 If there were nothing to be reported, no window will appear.
-If quickfix window is opened, it will be closed automatically.
+If location-list window is opened, it will be closed automatically.
 To change this behaviour, use `g:mccabepy_qfix_close_command`.

-Example 1) Do not close quickfix window.
+Example 1) Do not close location-list window.

 	let g:mccabepy_qfix_close_command = ''

-Example 2) To close `Unite quickfix` window if there are nothing to be reported.
+Example 2) To close `Unite location-list` window if there are nothing to be reported.

-	let g:mccabepy_qfix_close_command = 'UniteClose qcuikfix'
+	let g:mccabepy_qfix_close_command = 'UniteClose mccabepy'